fasigpt/bottroubleshooter/README.md

 # bottroubleshooter
 This powershell script can help troubleshoot Bot Service Setup, Configuration and Connectivity issues with webchat.
 You are expected to pass the the subscriptionID and the Name of the BotService.
-The botservice name can retrieved from Azure Portal under "Bot Services", the name can be either Web App Bot or Bot Channel Registration"
+The botservice name can be retrieved from Azure Portal under "Bot Services", the name can be either Web App Bot or Bot Channel Registration"

 Here are the things this troubleshooter can help you with:
 1. Check if you have neccesary permissions to create a Bot service, will tell you the details of the claims you are missing